 Along with the reduction of breakout-causing bacteria, dermaplaning can also help unclog your pores like a blackhead vacuum or microdermabrasion machine, which we’ve already explained as one of the major causes of active acne.

 Dermaplaning reduces the likelihood of clogged pores because it gets rid of dead skin cells and small hairs that can otherwise create these clogs.
+Over the next several weeks, these hairs will grow back.

 An additional benefit that you’ll notice after dermaplaning is that your acne treatment products are more effective.
 This is because they’ll have an easier time getting into the outer layer of your skin since your skin will no longer be covered in a layer of dead cells and hair follicles.